FDA issues proposed order for stricter regulations on indoor tanning devices

-The U.S. Food and Drug Administration (FDA) today has proposed changes to its regulation of tanning devices, including a strong recommendation against the use of tanning beds by minors under the age of 18.
+The U.S. Food and Drug Administration (FDA) has proposed changes to its regulation of tanning devices, including a strong recommendation against the use of tanning beds by minors.
 The American Academy of Dermatology Association (AADA) supports the reclassification of indoor tanning devices and placing additional restrictions on indoor tanning, and is pleased that the FDA has taken this important first step.

-The AADA recognizes that there is still more work to be done to protect the public from these dangerous devices, and urges the FDA and state legislative and regulatory bodies to prohibit the use and sale of indoor tanning devices for minors under the age of 18.
+The AADA recognizes that there is still more work to be done to protect the public from these dangerous devices, and urges the FDA and state legislative and regulatory bodies to prohibit the use and sale of indoor tanning devices for minors.

 AADA advocacy on indoor tanning regulation:

 Sunscreen monograph: On June 14, 2011, the Food and Drug Administration (FDA) announced new regulations to standardize testing and require revised labels for sunscreens.
 Academy President Ronald Moy, MD, joined Janet Woodcock, MD, director of the FDA’s Center for Drug Evaluation and Research, in the long-awaited announcement.

 - The FDA issued a proposed rule to cap sunscreen’s SPF value to 50+.
 The AAD submitted a comment letter supporting the FDA’s proposal to increase the cap to 50+ and urge them to consider higher SPF values upon clinical studies and validated SPF assessments.

 Drug approvals, warnings, recalls and shortages: The Academy works with the FDA to stay abreast of the latest actions that affect patient safety and access to dermatologic drugs.